 Dr. Weyand’s expertise on the mechanical basis of motion and performance have led to him serve as a lead investigator in a number of high-profile projects.
-These include the "Michael Johnson, Wired Athlete" project prior to the 2000 Olympics, the Oscar Pistorius project prior to an appeal hearing before the Court of Arbitration for Sport in Switzerland in 2008, and the “Physics of Basketball Flopping” project sponsored by the owner of the NBA’s Dallas Mavericks.
-Dr. Weyand currently serves as the lead scientist for the biomechanics and bio-modeling portion of the Sub-2-Hour marathon project based in the United Kingdom with satellite operations in Kenya and Ethiopia
+These include the "Michael Johnson, Wired Athlete" project prior to the 2000 Olympics, the Oscar Pistorius project prior to an appeal hearing before the Court of Arbitration for Sport in Switzerland in 2008, and the “Physics of Basketball Flopping” project examining the mechanics of contact sport collisions.
+Dr. Weyand currently serves as the lead scientist for the biomechanics and bio-modeling portion of the Sub-2-Hour marathon project based in the United Kingdom with satellite operations in Kenya and Ethiopia.

 Weyand P, Smith B, Schultz N, Ludlow L, Puyau M, Butte N. Predicting metabolic rate across walking speed: one fit for all body sizes?
 Journal of Applied Physiology, 115: 1332-1342, 2013.